Prepare for your Illinois Professional Educator License (PEL) with three embedded endorsements.

 MSECE OVERVIEW

 You’re ready to become a teacher.
 And you want to be ready for every child that walks into the classroom door.
-Join the first cohort in this inaugural degree program for the state of Illinois.
+Join us in the triple endorsement program, the first of its kind in Illinois where you learn and become certified in early childhood, multilingualism and special education.

 Being a teacher today means leading classrooms defined by a multiplicity of languages, abilities, and life experiences.
 More than 50 percent of your students will be children of color.
 To create a truly inclusive classroom, you need to know how to build on the strengths of every student and much more.
 You need to be attuned to individual family dynamics and have a comprehensive understanding of the systemic forces that stand in the way of learning and opportunity.

-Watch this video and hear from Sandra Osorio, Ph.D., Associate Professor of Raciolinguistic Justice & Director of Teacher Education, on how the reimagined Master’s in Early Childhood Education program features an integrated and streamlined curriculum and student teaching requirements that could help you reach your career goals.
+Watch this video and hear from Sandra Osorio, Ph.D., Associate Professor of Raciolinguistic Justice & Director of Teacher Education, on how the reimagined Master’s in Early Childhood Education program features an integrated and streamlined curriculum and practicum requirements that could help you reach your career goals.

 Basics